COVID: Can 'double mutant' variant reverse India's pandemic gains? | DW | 29.03.2021

 "A five-step strategy has been introduced to tackle the situation, including effective containment and contact tracing for at least 14 successive days in 46 districts," said Health Secretary Rajesh Bhushan after he chaired a high-level meeting with officials of 12 states and union territories last week.

-The federal government has urged state health authorities to do their best to make sure that the new situation doesn't undo India's last year gains.
+The federal government has urged state health authorities to do their best to make sure that the new situation doesn't undo India's gains last year.

 India started its mass COVID vaccination drive on January 16, but so far just over 60 million vaccinations have been administered in the country.